lisnyk/holodniy-yar/README.md

 2. Open a terminal shell on your system and navigate to the folder that contains files that you downloaded and reviewed in previous steps.
 Execute the following commands:
 	$ terraform init
 	$ terraform apply
-3. Once all items are created, there will be output on your screen displaying three IP addresses.
-The first address must replace n inventory/hosts file.
-Two other IP addresses should replace relevant entries in the Worker section.
-Using the editor of your choice,open inventory/hosts file and replace the first IP address entry (master) with the top IP address from terraform output.
-Perform the same with two other IP addresses, replacing relevant entries in the Worker section.
+3. Once all items are created, there will be output on your screen displaying three IP addresses.These are the IP addresses of each EC2 instance
-Please finalize and save your work.
-4. Now we are ready can create a docker swarm cluster.
-Execute the following code:
-	$ ansible-playbook -i inventory/hosts playbook.yml

-### To Do
-Currently MongoDB Cluster configuration is not completed.
-This must be fixed before this code is ready for a final release.